fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-ctrl-optimization.rst

 .. image:: ../images/rollAxisDisturbanceSim.png
 :name: fig-dist-roll-sim

-In general, all figures show that the optimized parameters and the parameters obtained from Autotune lead to a much better controller performance.
+In general, all figures show that the optimized parameters and the parameters obtained from autotune lead to a much better controller performance.
-The first :ref:`figure<fig-track-roll-sim>` shows that the tracking behaviour of the optimized parameterization is the fastest and does produce less overshoot than the other two controller variants.
+The first :ref:`figure<fig-track-roll-sim>` shows that the tracking behaviour of the optimized parameterization is the fastest and does produce less overshoot than the other two controller parameter variants.
 This is achieved by a sharp rise in the control variable, as depicted in the second :ref:`figure<fig-ctrlvar-roll-sim>`.
-Though, compared to Autotune, the control variable does not oscillate as much and decreases faster.
+Though, compared to Autotune, the control output does not oscillate as much and decreases faster.
-This behaviour is easier to realize by the motors.
+This behaviour is easier to get executed by the motors, hence more desirable than the one from the autotuned parameters.
-Also, heavier oscillations in the control variables lead to more produces heat by the ESCs.
+Heavier oscillations in the controler outputs lead to higher ESC temperatures and higher risk of ESC de-sync issues.
-Disturbances lead to a larger system response for the optimized parameterization compared to Autotune, as can be seen in the third :ref:`plot<fig-dist-roll-sim>`.
+Disturbances lead to a larger system response for the optimized parameterization compared to autotune, as can be seen in the third :ref:`plot<fig-dist-roll-sim>`.
-Though, the rejection happens much faster.
+Though, the disturbance rejection happens much faster.
-After two seconds, the copter has returned to the hover state.
+After two seconds, the vehicle has returned to the hover state.

 The next plots show the results for the yaw axis.
-Only the tracking behaviour is shown as the disturbance rejection was not optimized.
+Only the input tracking behaviour is shown as the disturbance rejection was not optimized.

 Tracking Behaviour: